jesperancinha/healthy-cameras/README.md

 # healthy-cameras
-Demo on Kong Vitals in a system where several cameras watch over a building and chek
+Demo on Kong in a system where several cameras watch over a building and we need to constantly monitor their status

 ## References